bioatlas/geoserver-docker/README.md

 Production deployment
 ---------------------

-We need to treat the production environment different from a laptop-based development server.
+We need to treat the production environment differently from a laptop-based development server.

 For example, we need to have a firewall, set up DNS, SSL, review credentials used and set up backup/restore.